yushoo/NotesOnReact/ch_TWO.md

 <button onClick={this.handleClick}>
 ```
 ### Binding
 To give access to the parent component in the handler, you need to bind the function to the component instance.
 There are several ways to make sure functions have access to component attributes like this.props and this.state.
+The keyword this is bound to the component's instance.

 -Bind in Constructor
 ```